Server header describes the

 Server values, as they can reveal information that

 may make it (slightly) easier for attackers to exploit known security holes.

 |Header type||Response header|

 A name of the software or the product that handled the request.
 Usually in a format similar to

 How much detail to include is an interesting balance to strike; exposing the OS version

 is probably a bad idea, as mentioned in the earlier warning about overly-detailed

 values.
-However, exposed Apache versions helped browsers work around a bug those
+However, exposed Apache versions helped browsers to work around a bug of the

 Server: Apache/2.4.1 (Unix)